Princess Beatrice of Bourbon: Engagement and wedding

+Princess Massimo

 Suicide attempt

 On 5 May 1902, after a heated argument with her husband, Princess Beatrice attempted suicide by throwing herself in the Tiber river.
 She was rescued by the Roman municipal guard, who had been alerted by the cries of an elderly woman who witnessed the scene.
 The princess was taken to the Hospital of the Holy Spirit, where she received first aid.
 After giving her statement about what had happened, she was taken to the Palazzo Massimo alle Colonne.

 Death

-The baptism of Umberto Galli Zugaro, grandson of Beatrice, in 1940.
+The baptism of Umberto Galli Zugaro, Béatrice's grandson, 1940.

 Princess Beatrice became a widow in 1944.
 She finally died in Lucca, Italy, in November 1961.
 She was 87 years old.